pjpscriv/access-aware-reporting/README.md

 ```bash
 $ node ./src/emails.js
 ```

+They will be created in a folder called `generated`.

 ## Testing
 Tested with node 10.16.0 and mongo 4.0.10 on Windows 10 and Linux Mint.